mehdipourfar/webp-server/README.md

 ```

 ## Configuration
-There is an example configuration file [example-config.yml](https://github.com/mehdipourfar/webp-server/blob/master/example-config.yml) in code directory.
+There is an example configuration file [example-config.yml](https://github.com/mehdipourfar/webp-server/blob/master/example-config.yml) in the code directory.
 Here is the list of parameters that you can configure:

-* `data_dir`: Data directory in which images and cached images are
-stored.
-Note that in this directory, there will be two separate directories
-named `images` and `caches`.
-You can remove `caches` directory at any point
-if you wanted to free up some disk space.
+* `data_dir`: Data directory in which images and cached images are stored.
+Note that in this directory, there will be two separate directories named `images` and `caches`.
+You can remove `caches` directory at any point of timee if you wanted to free up some disk space.

 * `server_address`: Combination of ip:port.
-Default value is 127.0.0.1:8080
+Default value is 127.0.0.1:8080.
 You can also set unix socket path for server address (unix:/path/to/socket.sock)

 * `token`: The token that your backend application should send in request header for upload and delete operations.

 * `default_image_quality`: When converting images, `webp-server` uses this value for conversion quality in case user omits quality option in request.
 Default value is 95.
 By decreasing this value, size and quality of the image will be decreased.

-* `valid_image_qualities`: List of integer values from 50 to 100 which will be
+* `valid_image_qualities`: List of integer values from 10 to 100 which will be
 accepted from users as quality option.
-(Narrow down this values to prevent attackers from creating too many cache files for your images.)
+(Narrow down these values to prevent attackers from creating too many cache files for your images.)

 * `valid_image_sizes`: List of string values in (width)x(height) format which will be accepted from users as width and height options.
 In case you want your users be able to set width=500 without providing height, you can add 500x0 in values list.
-(Narrow down this values to prevent attackers from creating too many cache files for your images.)
+(Narrow down these values to prevent attackers from creating too many cache files for your images.)

 * `max_uploaded_image_size`: Maximum size of accepted uploaded images in Megabytes.

 ## Backend APIs
 * `/upload/  [Method: POST]`: Accepts image in multipart/form-data format with field name of `image_file`.
 You should also pass the `Token` previously set in your configuration file as header.
 All responses are in JSON format.
 If request is successful, you will get `200` status code with such body: `{"image_id": "lulRDHbMg"}` (Note that `image_id` length can vary from 9 to 12).
-Otherwise, depending on the error, you will get `4xx` for `5xx` status code with body like this: `{"error": "reason of error"}`.
+Otherwise, depending on the error, you will get `4xx` or `5xx` status code with a body like this: `{"error": "reason of error"}`.

     Example:
     ```sh